ImgBotApp/InternetNL/test/mailtls/passed/description_en.md

-Congratulations; this incoming mail server supports STARTTLS in a correct manner.
-This means that sending mail servers can establish a secure connection with this mail server which prevents eavesdropping attacks by a (passive) attacker.
+Good!
+Sending mail servers can establish a secure connection with your mail server(s).
+This prevents a passive attacker from being able to intercept and read e-mails addressed to you in transit.
+We advise to also publish DANE records to prevent active attackers from stripping the STARTTLS encryption and eavesdrop the mail trafic to your mailserver.